Why you need a security key for Gmail

 If you did this right, a light in the gold disk should start flashing.

-- Press your fingertip against the gold circle until it stops flashing.
+- Press your fingertip against the gold circle on the key until it stops flashing.
 (If you have longer fingernails, you may need to wiggle your finger a bit, or press harder.)

 Once Google accepts your key, you'll see a checkmark.
 You can now take the Yubikey out of the USB port (there's no need to unmount it like a flash drive).